WebFuzzing/EvoMaster/docs/mongo-geometry-regressions.md

 same contents does not.
 MongoDB 7 also accepts a GeoJSON point in the tested legacy `$box` query, so that behavior is a positive control rather than a defect.

-## Validation on the unchanged PR implementation
+## Initial geometry validation on the unchanged PR implementation

 On 2026-09-25, using MongoDB 7.0.41 and the repository's Maven reactor: